 Survival and Resistance: Power with Survivors, Power for Communities is a series of actions and events that center the stories, work, creativity, and lived experiences of survivors of partner abuse and oppressive systems.
 For many survivors, our identities and experiences shape how we exist and live in our communities.
 This campaign shares our stories to show how the tactics of partner abuse and the tactics of oppression are the same.
 We cannot end partner abuse until we end oppression, and to be able to support survivors we must see each other as whole people and work in partnership to eradicate all forms of violence.
 Below are some of the events and projects we have coordinated as part of Survival and Resistance.

 In June 2017, we kicked off Survival and Resistance with our first event, Wild Tongues: Stories for Ourselves.
 Wild Tongues reclaims power by highlighting the experiences of survivors of partner abuse and/or oppression with poetry, music, photographs, art, and choreography.
 We asked for survivors of partner abuse and oppression to submit their art and share their experience among a community full of support.
 By popular demand, the second installment of Wild Tongues, Language of Rebellion, was held on February 7, 2019.
-Check out some photos from both events below.
+View photos from 2017 and 2019.